CLAS-205/au24-site/docs/textbook/unit3/index.md

 ## Unit 3

-This'll be the Project 3 unit.
-Discusses naming and uses in astronomy and mathematics.

-- Ancient Math
+In Unit 3, you'll learn how Greek and Latin terminology applies to mathematics, physics, and astronomy.
+Further, we'll explore the classical tradition as it relates to scientific history.
+The lessons are organized as follows:

-- Ancient Astronomy
+- Ancient Math and Astronomy
-- Constellations
+- Constellations and Mythology
-- Astronomical Naming conventions
+- Astronomical Naming Conventions
-- The Greek alphabet?
-- Modern mathematical notations
 - Project

+> [!note]
+> This part of the site is still under construction.
+Please check back soon!